-The Museum of the Creative Process calls itself “a center of creative discovery, innovative research and intellectual retreat.”
-This haven for creatives not only houses artistic and scientific exhibits, it features an emotional education program based on 30 years of clinical research.
+The Museum of the Creative Process calls itself, “a center of creative discovery, innovative research, and intellectual retreat.”
+This haven for creatives not only houses artistic and scientific exhibits, but it also features an emotional education program based on 30 years of clinical research.
 Open your mind to sculpture, art and a deeper emotional understanding — all for free.

 James and Sallie Dooley left 100 acres of gardens, mansions, goats and sea otters as a gift to all Virginians, and now that gift is yours, too.
 Admission to the grounds and gardens is free, and the wildlife exhibits and mansion tours operate on suggested donations.